 It could be easy to put off getting your boiler serviced in the hope of saving yourself a bit of money, but in the long run, a boiler service will help keep your energy bills down and also spot a potential fault before it happens, saving you from a boiler breakdown and a hefty repair bill.

 A new boiler installation will usually include a manufacturer’s warranty of between 1 – 12 years which means any faults that develop in that time will be repaired free of charge.
 However, this warranty is only valid as long as you get the boiler serviced by a Gas Safe engineer every year.

 Regular boiler and fire servicing keeps you safe, lowers the risk of a breakdown, reduces energy and saves paying for avoidable repairs.
-Your boiler manufacturers warranty is invalid if you don’t have your boiler serviced every year by a Gas Safe engineer.
+Your boiler’s manufacturer warranty will also only be valid if you have your boiler serviced every year by a Gas Safe engineer.

 It's all about the service

 Servicing is one of the most important jobs we carry out at Gas Angel.
-From boiler servicing to fire servicing or the highly praised service we deliver through boiler install or boiler repair work.
-There's other ways we keep you safe and warm too, starting and ending with great service...
+From boiler servicing to fire servicing, or the highly praised service we deliver through our boiler installation or boiler repair work.
+There are lots of other ways we keep you safe and warm too, all starting and ending with great service…

 Boiler & fire service